 Richmond Aggravated Assault Lawyer

 Aggravated assault is an even more serious charge than simple assault.
 This often includes the use of weapons and results in malicious wounding, which results in serious jail time and a permanent mark on someone’s criminal record.
 It is important, therefore, to retain the services of a Richmond assault defense attorney with experience in this field, as they will understand the procedures of the court and can argue the best defense in a person’s case.
+If you face aggravated assault charges, do not hesitate to contact an experienced assault lawyer.

 Aggravated Assault Charges in Richmond

 An aggravated assault in Richmond is defined in a number of ways.
 Virginia does not have aggravated assault statutes.
 However, it does have a malicious wounding statute as well as a statute for strangulation.
 These charges are serious felonies.
+Aggravated assaults are going to be an assault on law enforcement officers or public servants and assaults are based on race, religion, color or national origin.
+Lastly is the domestic assault third offense.
+A third-offense domestic assault or a subsequent third offense, even though it is technically a simple assault or a misdemeanor assault, goes up to a Class 6 felony, as well.

 Aggravated assault cases often involve weapons such as firearms, knives, and brass knuckles.
 Malicious wounding occurs when someone shoots, wounds, cuts, or takes actions to impose serious harm on an individual that resulted in serious bodily injury.
 Strangulation is an intentional application of pressure to a person’s neck that cuts off their blood circulation and interferes with their breathing.